 Words would fail to describe the grandeur of Rajasthan’s culture and cuisine.
-A soulful medley of folk music and dance, hospitality, and everything royal, the state totally lives by “Atithi Devo Bhavah” (God resides in Guests), Rajasthan has never failed to surprise the guests with the way they celebrate life.
+A soulful medley of folk music and dance, hospitality, and everything royal, the state lives by “Atithi Devo Bhavah” (God resides in Guests), Rajasthan has never failed to surprise the guests with the way they celebrate life.

 A plate full of Royalty

-A heavenly blend of flour, milk, and ghee are used to prepare Ghewar, the king of all desserts.
+A heavenly blend of flour, milk, and ghee is used to prepare Ghewar, the king of all desserts.
 If you enjoy sweets, Ghewar is likely to top the list of your favorite sweets.
 Soaked in ghee and topped with malai and chopped dry fruits, Ghewar is a delicacy made in Rajasthan and famous across the globe.

 Dal Baati Choorma

 Who hasn’t heard about this iconic dish from Rajasthan?
-This signature dish is a full meal in itself, containing dal (pulses), baati (a hard ball made with flour and dipped in ghee) and choorma (a mixture of crushed wheat bread, ghee, and jaggery).
+This signature dish is a full meal in itself, containing dal (pulses), baati (a hard ball made with flour and dipped in ghee), and choorma (a mixture of crushed wheat bread, ghee, and jaggery).